MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/record/record-readisolation-method.md

 ## Remarks

-For more information about read isolation level on record instances, see []
+For more information about read isolation level on record instances, see [Record instance isolation level](../../devenv-read-isolation.md).

 ## Example